muldjord/occurity/docs/CONFIGINI.md

 * `enableVideoPlayer=true`: Enables or disables the integrated attention video player.

 ## [folders]
 * `optotypes="your/optotypes/folder"`: Defines the optotypes folder to load chart optotypes from.
+Read more about the customizable optotype format [here](OPTOTYPES.md).
 Default is `./optotypes`.
 * `videos="your/videos/folder"`: Defines the attention videos folder.
 Only supports `.mp4` video files.
 Default is `./videos`.
 Recommended codec is h.264.
 * `jobs="your/jobs/folder"`: Defines the jobs folder.
 All `.job` files within this folder will be accessible through the Job Runner dialog (open with `j`).
 Default is `./jobs`.